-Regarding management structures, the appointed directors and top-level managers must be approved by the BCRA and, once approved, must exercise their functions in accordance with the relevant BCRA communications.
+Regarding management structures, the appointed directors and top-level managers must be approved by the BCRA and once approved, must exercise their functions as per the relevant BCRA communications.
 To approve the appointees' designation, the BCRA evaluates their capacity, experience, reputation and ability in the financial field.
 Likewise, the personnel designated for the management of foreign financial entities' branches set up in Argentina must be approved by the BCRA.

 Current regulations mandate banks to have an audit committee composed of at least two members of the board of directors and an internal auditor.

 According to the BCRA criteria, all board members of financial entities are deemed responsible for compliance with the internal controls.
-However, such responsibility is particularly assigned by the regulations to the board of directors, the managers, the audit committee and the internal auditor.
-The BCRA has also elaborated a set of guidelines for financial entities' good corporate governance (good practices).
+However, this responsibility is particularly assigned by the regulations to the board of directors, the managers, the audit committee and the internal auditor.
+The BCRA has also provided a set of guidelines for financial entities' good corporate governance (good practices).

-With respect to the payment of bonuses to management and to employees, a specific procedure is in place and certain requirements must be met by the financial institution prior to authorisation for granting these bonuses, such as:
+With respect to the payment of bonuses to management and employees, a specific procedure is in place and certain requirements must be met by the financial institution before authorisation for granting these bonuses, such as: